Ibrajber99/LuminMovies/README.md

 ## Web app used to browse various movies across different genres and options

-## 1 Register at https://www.themoviedb.org/documentation/api in roder to get an API key
+## 1 Register at https://www.themoviedb.org/documentation/api in order to get an API key
     you need to add the key in the appsettings.Json file to make it possible to get the data.

 ## Link to preview the website  https://luminmovies.azurewebsites.net/